Lyadis/ThingML-Arduino/README.md

 ![execution order](https://github.com/Lyadis/ThingML-Arduino/blob/master/img/3things.png?raw=true)

+There is at the moment no clean way of knowing in which order things are instanciated.
+Let's say you have as on the picture three things with instruction both on the `on entry` of the statechart and the first state.
+(And in the case of thing 2 which have a first state which is composite, you have instruction on the `on entry` of the first substate).
+It's not easy to say what will be executed first.
+But you can be sure that the all the code of same color will be executed without interruption.
+So, if you need to instantiate something in a thing and use it in another, you need to be cautious. (see arduino!ready() )

 ##ArduinoMsgs
 Most arduino specific feature will be used via messeges over the arduino port of ArduinoApp.
 Here is the list seen from your arduino app.